-Marketers are drowning in data from dozens of sources, including: social monitoring, media monitoring, web analytics, emails, call tracking, sales, advertising, remarketing, ecommerce and mobile apps.
+Marketers are drowning in data from dozens of sources: social monitoring, media monitoring, web analytics, emails, call tracking, sales, advertising, remarketing, ecommerce platforms, mobile apps, and more.

 The question is: what do you do with all of it?

 That is where artificial intelligence comes in.
 Artificial intelligence is the science of making machines smart, which in turn augments human knowledge and capabilities.
 AI takes very specific and complex data-driven problems, and then devises and executes solutions.

 Marketers have a finite ability to process information, build strategies, create content at scale, and achieve performance potential.
 AI algorithms, in contrast, have an almost infinite ability to process data, and deliver predictions, recommendations and content better, faster and cheaper.

 That means AI is a tool that can help marketers do their jobs better.
 All that data, rather than creating noise, becomes a priceless asset, used by AI systems to accelerate marketing performance and gain insight into which investments work.

 So, what can CMOs do to evolve and start leveraging artificial intelligence now?